krausest/js-framework-benchmark/README.md

 * partial update: Clicks on the "Update every 10th row".
 Appends a dot to the text of every 10th row and keeps the other rows unchanged.
 * select 10 rows: Measures the time to click the first ten rows one after the other.
 Each row is highlighted when clicked.
 * remove 10 rows: Measures the time to remove the first ten rows one after the other.

+A test showing the durations on my machine can be seen [here](https://rawgit.com/krausest/js-framework-benchmark/master/tests/chart.html)